esdebeeh/study/README.md

 # study
-fields by topic, mainly mindmaps that i use as an overview when learning
+fields by topic, mainly the mindmaps i use as an overview when learning